qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/1_electrum-personal-server.md

 Create a VM for running an [Electrum Personal Server](https://github.com/chris-belcher/electrum-personal-server) (EPS) which will connect to your `bitcoind` VM.
 The `eps` VM will be accessible from an Electrum Bitcoin wallet in an offline VM on the same host or remotely via a Tor onion service.
 ## What is Electrum Personal Server?
 EPS is a lightweight server for users to connect their Electrum Bitcoin wallet to.
 There are a few difference between EPS and Electrumx:
 - EPS requires that you configure each wallet that will connect to it ahead of time.
-With Electrumx, once the server has sync'd you can connect any wallet to it.
+Electrumx can provide information on any wallet once it is fully sync'd.
-- EPS can work with a pruned `bitcoind` blockchain (this guide does not cover that).
+- EPS can work with a pruned blockchain (this guide only covers indexed).
+Electrumx requires an indexed `bitcoind` node.
-- An EPS VM requires much less disk space.
+- An EPS VM requires less disk space.
   - EPS VM disk space: 1G
   - Electrumx VM disk space: 40G.
-- EPS sync time is much faster.
+- EPS sync time is shorter.
   - Initial EPS Sync: 10-20 min.
   - Initial Electrumx Sync: 1 or more days.
 - The EPS project is more concerned with user privacy and security than Electrumx.